 So, make an effort to sit and stand correctly a few times and it will probably come naturally to you to do it the right way.

 After a long day’s work, you probably want to just crash in your bed.
 However, if sitting and standing have a “right” way, lying down does, too.
-Therefore, when decide to rest your body, remember to
+Therefore, when decide to rest your body, remember to keep the following in mind when you lie down.

 Tips To Maintain Good Posture While Lying Down